 Quick Facts

-- The Nike Air Max 1000 takes the 3D-printed sneaker and covers it in monochrome purple for one of the brightest colorways yet
+- The Nike Air Max 1000 takes the 3D-printed sneaker and covers it in monochrome lilac for one of the brightest colorways yet

 - To produce the future-ready Air Max 1000 slip-on, Nike tapped the 3D printing experts at Zellerfeld